|(require struct-plus-plus)||package: struct-plus-plus|

 Rules are processed in order.
 Changes made by a #:transform rule will be seen by later rules

 None of the generated functions (struct-name++, set-struct-name-field-name, etc) are exported.
-You’ll need to list them in your (provide) line manually
+You’ll need to list them in your provide line manually

 Note: As with any function in Racket, default values are not sent through the contract.
-Therefore, if you declare a field such as (e.g.) "[(username #f) non-empty-string?]" but you don’t pass a value to it during construction then you will have an invalid value (#f in a slot that requires an integer).
-Default values ARE sent through wrapper functions, so be sure to take that into account – if you have a default value of #f and a wrapper function of "add1" then you are setting yourself up for failure.
+Therefore, if you declare a field such as (e.g.) [(userid #f) integer?] but you don’t pass a value to it during construction then you will have an invalid value (#f in a slot that requires an integer).
+Default values ARE sent through wrapper functions, so be sure to take that into account – if you have a default value of #f and a wrapper function of add1 then you are setting yourself up for failure.

-With great thanks to Greg Hendershott for his "Fear of Macros" essay, and to Alexis King for teaching me a lot about macros over email and providing the struct-update module which gave me a lot of inspiration.
+Alexis King (aka lexi-lambda), for teaching me a lot about macros over email and providing the struct-update module which gave me a lot of inspiration

-And, as always, to the dev team who produced and maintains Racket.
+And, as always, to the dev team who produced and maintain Racket.
 You guys rule and we wouldn’t be here without you.